Protect Your Eyes With These Contact Lens Safety Tips

 The risk of developing an eye infection is very low when patients follow safety instructions.

-Whether you wear disposables, reusables or no lenses at all, if you develop eye symptoms such as redness, pain, or blurred vision, contact your Richmond Hill eye doctor at Richmond Hill Eye Clinic to schedule an appointment.
+Whether you wear disposables, reusables or no lenses at all, if you develop eye symptoms such as redness, pain, or blurred vision, contact your Richmond Hill optometrist at Richmond Hill Eye Clinic to schedule an appointment.

 The Dangers of Decorative (Costume) Lenses